LikithKumarDundigalla/MachineLearningProject/feedback.md

 - It looks like used an existing project as a starting point and added components from other projects.
 It seems like you did a substantial amount of work on your own, so I am ok with it.
 However, it is still not acceptable to lift large chunks of code or text from other projects.
-So I am going to give you 0/10 in the introduction section and 0/5 on the 'code' section.
+But since you cited your sources clearly, I will not give you a zero on the whole project.
+But I will give you 0/10 in the introduction section and 0/5 on the 'code' section.

 Total: 87/100